FAQs on Telehealth During the Coronavirus Emergency

 FAQs on Telehealth: Who and What is Covered Under The Notification of Enforcement Discretion?

 Recently, the HHS Office for Civil Rights issued a Notice of Enforcement Discretion, in which it announced entities practicing telehealth will not be subject to certain HIPAA penalties in the good faith provision of telehealth during the COVID-19 nationwide public health emergency.
 The Notice applies to all health care providers that are covered by HIPAA and provide telehealth services during the emergency.
+To help monitor people who are suffering during this time, portable ultrasound equipment is a need that can assist people in keeping track of their lungs and how covid is impacting them.
+Instead of people constantly coming into the hospital risking infection, they can look at how it can be done remotely.
+Butterfly Network’s webpage can help delve deeper into this and provide more information on how this will impact the COVID-19 crisis.

 Health care providers include providers of medical or health services and any other person or organization who furnishes, bills, or is paid for health care in the normal course of business.
 Health care providers include, for example, physicians, nurses, clinics, hospitals, home health aides, therapists, other mental health professionals, dentists, pharmacists, laboratories, and any other person or entity that provides health care.